86Box/docs/hardware/network.rst

 Advanced features
 -----------------

-The following advanced features can be accessed by directly editing the virtual machine configuration file, which is ``86box.cfg`` by default.
+The following advanced features can be accessed by directly editing the emulated machine's configuration file, which is ``86box.cfg`` by default.

 MAC address
 ^^^^^^^^^^^